RELEVANT SECTION AND CHAPTERS

 The different types of crimes that involve criminal exploitation include:

 - drug use and supply;

 - modern slavery;

 These crimes and the behaviour of the gangs involved, has a ruinous impact on the lives of the adults and local communities who are targeted.

-The response to tackle county lines crimes involves a number of partner agencies of the Leicester, Leicestershire and Rutland Safeguarding Adults Boards including the police, local authorities and voluntary and community sector organisations.
+The response to tackle criminal exploitation crimes involves a number of partner agencies of the Leicester, Leicestershire and Rutland Safeguarding Adults Boards including the police, local authorities and voluntary and community sector organisations.
 It also includes the National Crime Agency and a number of Government departments.
 See also Modern Slavery Victims: Referral and Assessment Forms (UK Government).